-XFi in Veldhoven is a long time favourite audio show for me.
+XFi in Veldhoven is a long time favorite audio show for me.
 The show is situated near Eindhoven in the south of the Netherlands.
 The best thing about going South in the Netherlands for me always is the general sense of being a little bit on holiday.
-In general I feel that the nearer you get to Belgium, the higher are the levels of hospitality, and food and beer tend to be at more burgundian levels.
-At this time of year it can be sunny or rainy, you never know.
+In general, I feel that the nearer you get to Belgium, the higher are the levels of hospitality, and food and beer tend to be at more Burgundian levels.
+At this time of year, it can be sunny or rainy, you never know.
 Last year was terrace-inviting-sunny but this year alas it was a little raining.
 Then again, that’s perfect audio weather for me.
 But no matter what, being in Veldhoven always instills the right mood.

 First time exposing on XFi: Jukeboxes!
 Bennies Fifties from Scheveningen had several restored models from the 50’s and 60’s on show and even brand new models.